"Aging and death do seem to be what Nature has planned for us. But what if we have other plans."

 Bernard Strehler

-I start with some definitions of basic terms and concepts and an overview of what is human aging, which I recommend that you read in order to better understand the other essays.
-In fact, the essays follow a logical sequence which I recommend that readers follow, particularly if unfamiliar with the biology of aging.
+I start this section with some definitions of basic terms and concepts and an overview of what is human aging, which I recommend that you read in order to better understand the other essays.
+In fact, the essays follow a logical sequence which I recommend that you follow, particularly if you are unfamiliar with the biology of aging.
 Of course, many readers access just one essay of interest, and cross-links between essays help readers navigate through different topics.
-Still, readers familiar with general observations related to the genetics of aging and the aging model systems will find it easier to understand the entire section.
+Still, readers familiar with general observations related to the model systems used in aging research and the genetics of aging will find it easier to understand the entire section, so I recommend at least reading those two essays--plus the basic definitions--if you are unfamiliar with the field.

 What Is Aging? defines the basic concepts in the biology of aging.